hoangtung167/cx4240/trial.md

 </p>
 </details>

 The final graph within this section is a heat map which shows the correlation between different features.
-Dark red indicates that features have a strong positive correlation while dark blue indicates that there is a strong negative correlation.
-This heat map provides further insight into which features are linearly independent and which variables linearly dependent.
-For example, the “Roll_std_p60” and “skew” features are linearly independent and have nearly zero correlation between each feature.
-On the other hand, “Roll_std_60” is correlated strongly with 7 features.
+Dark red indicates that features have a strong positive correlation while dark blue indicates that there is a strong negative correlation between features.
+This heat map provides insight into which features are linearly independent and which variables linearly dependent.
+For example, the “Roll_std_p60” and “skew” features are linearly independent and have nearly zero correlation with other features.
+On the other hand, “Roll_std_60” is strongly correlated with 7 other features.

 ![Feature Correlation](https://github.com/hoangtung167/cx4240/blob/master/Graphs/heat_map.png)